RevitaAI/revitaai.github.io/faq-TEACHER-TOC.md

 ____________________________________________________________________________

-### Can I specify exactly which exercises I want in a story?
+### Can I decide exactly which exercises I want in a story?

 * Choose a story from your Private Library ⇒ Click on its title ⇒ Click _Create Tailored Story_
 * This allows you to specify — for any word or phrase: